RyanBingham334/Restaurant_Data_Study/analysis.md

 **Regardless, start marketing the salad.
 Put up larger menu displays and posters to draw attention to the low sold menu/high cost menu item**

-- **i.** Either, reduce amount of parmesan per salad by 1 oz, saving 62 cents per order
+- **i.** Either, reduce amount of parmesan per salad by 1 oz, saving 62 cents per order.
+Consider adding more of lower cost ingrediants such as tomateos or olives.

 - **ii.** Or, look into changing the vinaigrette for a new parmesan dressing.
 Getting rid of the need for parmesan on the salad entirely.
 Depending on the new cost of the new dressing, this would save around one dollar per salad.
 And can be labeled as a new menu item for an event.